kimmanlui/vocbooster/README.md

  students can use VocBooster to learn anywhere and at any time on their mobile phone.
 There are seven kinds of English exercises:
  (a) Flashcard (b) Quiz (c) Three types of dictations (d) dictionary definition multiple-choice test and (e) word usage multiple-choice test.
 VocBooster provides a ranking system (e.g.Top 10%, 20%, etc) to motivate students to learn more.

+ Note that Vocbooster adopts phpqrcode which was written by Dominik Dzienia.